-What will I receive Criteria What will I receive Criteria For students who: Have a household income (including benefits) of under £30,000 net (take home pay).
-And are in receipt of one or more of the benefits below: Income Support Income-based Job Seekers Allowance Income-related Employment and Support Allowance (ESA) Support under part VI of the Immigration and Asylum Act 1999 The guaranteed element of State Pension Credit Child Tax Credit (provided they are not entitled to 75% funding contribution Child Tax Credit (provided they are not entitled to Working Tax Credit) and have an annual gross income of no more than £16,190 as assessed by Her Majesty's Revenue and Customs (HMRC) Working Tax Credit run-on - paid for 4 weeks after someone stops qualifying for Working Tax Credit during the initial roll out of the benefit Universal Credit Universal Credit - if you apply on or after 1 April 2019 your household income must be less than £7,400 a year (after tax and not including any benefits you get) OR Those aged 19-23 who are a care leaver For students who have a household income (including benefits) under £30,000 net (take home pay) (Y75) benefits) under £30,000 het (take nome pay)
+What will I receive?
+Criteria 100% funding contribution For students who: have a household income (including benefits) of under £35,000 net (take home pay).
+(Y100) And are in receipt of one or more of the benefits below: Income Support Income-based Jobseekers Allowance Income-related Employment and Support Allowance (ESA) Support under part VI of the Immigration and Asylum Act 1999 The guarantee element of State Pension Credit Child Tax Credit (provided they are not entitled to Working Tax Credit) and have an annual gross income of no more than £16,190, as assessed by Her Majesty's Revenue and Customs (HMRC) Working Tax Credit run-on - paid for 4 weeks after someone stops qualifying for Working Tax Credit during the initial roll out of the benefit Universal Credit Universal Credit - if you apply on or after 1 April 2019 your household income must be less than £7,400 a year (after tax and not including any benefits you get)

+Or

+Those aged 19-23 who are a care leaver

+75% funding contribution (Y75) For students who have a household income (including benefits) under £35,000 net (take home pay).